piotr-yuxuan/chinese-huawen/README.md

 ```
 git clone https://github.com/piotr2b/chinese-huawen chinese-huawen
 ```
-## 2. Retrieve updates
-It's also a one-line operation to perform in the root folder of your local copy.
+When you want to retrieve upadtes, it's also a one-line operation to perform in the root folder of your local copy.
 ```
 git pull
 ```
-## 3. Propose upgrades
-Oh really?
+Oh really you'd like to propose upgrades?
 That would be awesome!
 Use GitHub dedicated « Pull Requests » tool and send me a mail.

-## 4. Construct the database
+## 2. Construct the database and generate entities classes
 Go in root folder then execute [`huawen.sql`](data/db/huawen.sql) in your MariaDB client to create a new database names `huawen`.
 ```
 mysql -u root -p < huawen.sql